honganh1206/playground/go/Concurrency in Go.md

 A well-written concurrent program can run _efficiently_ in parallel on a multiprocessor

 Some languages sharing the concurrency feature are Occam, Erlang, Newsqueak, etc.,

+## Concurrency in Go

+Go enables **two styles of concurrency programming**: Communicating sequential processes or CSP (goroutines and channels) and **shared memory multithreading**, which is more traditional

+> Go's support for concurrency is one of its great strengths, but concurrent programs are inherently harder to understand compared to sequential ones.

 In Go, **channels are first-class values**